-The Australian Government, through the Department of Infrastructure, Regional Development and Cities, administers the Ashmore and Cartier Islands, Christmas Island, the Cocos (Keeling) Islands, the Coral Sea Islands, the Jervis Bay Territory and Norfolk Island.
+The Australian Government, through the Department of Infrastructure, Transport, Cities and Regional Development, administers the Ashmore and Cartier Islands, Christmas Island, the Cocos (Keeling) Islands, the Coral Sea Islands, the Jervis Bay Territory and Norfolk Island.
 The department also manages the government's interests in the Australian Capital Territory, the Northern Territory.

 Should you wish to contact the department regarding the Ashmore and Cartier Islands, the Coral Sea Islands, the Australian Capital Territory or the Northern Territory, please refer to the department's general enquiries process.

-The government is committed to engaging with the communities of Christmas Island, Cocos (Keeling) Islands, Jervis Bay Territory and Norfolk Island in a meaningful, responsive and accountable manner.
+The Australian Government is committed to engaging with the communities of Christmas Island, Cocos (Keeling) Islands, Jervis Bay Territory and Norfolk Island in a meaningful, responsive and accountable manner.
 Effective community engagement has benefits for both the government and the community alike through access to new ideas, sharing of skills, experiences and knowledge.